hritupitu/auto-text/README.md

 # auto-text
-An npm package to auto generate alt text for websites using the yolo model
+An npm package to auto generate alt text for websites using the tfjs-yolo package